graphicsdesk/visits-who/README.md

-# visits-who
-Where does the Columbia Visits You program go to/
+# Where and who does Columbia Undergraduate Admissions visit?